imhicihu/Digital-dyaspora/README.md

 * Database configuration
     * [OpenRefine](http://openrefine.org/), Neo4J (_plus_ plugins); [Firebase](https://firebase.google.com/); [Neo4J](https://neo4j.com/)
 * How to run tests
     * Inner tests will be done.
-Datasets will not be released. _Privacy matters!_
+Datasets will not be released. _Law and privacy matters!_

 ### Contribution guidelines ###

 * Write issues
-    * No external issues allowed.
+    * No external issues allowed, because ome disclosure agreements must be accomplished!
 * Code review
     * ~~Public Issue tracker disabled.~~
 * Other guidelines
     * Not expected.
-All this repo is a massive checklist of good practices in data mining

 ### Who do I talk to? ###